 NOTE - USB connections to an SX12 are not supported on Android devices except the TSC5.
-If you are using a controller running Android that is not a TSC5 you can change the password only by using the Power button on the instrument to reset the password to the factory default password and then entering a new password when prompted when you connect to the instrument.
+If you are using a different Android controller you can change the password only by using the Power button on the instrument to reset the password to the factory default password and then entering a new password when prompted when you connect to the instrument.